craigmichaelmartin/pure-orm/README.md

 Low Level Abstractions

 - **Database Drivers** (eg [node-postgres](https://github.com/brianc/node-postgres), [mysql](https://github.com/mysqljs/mysql), [node-sqlite3](https://github.com/mapbox/node-sqlite3)) - These are powerful low level libraries that handle connecting to a database, executing raw SQL, and returning raw rows.
-All the higher level abstractions are built on these.
-While they can be used directly, `sql-toolkit` aims at providing structure fo the returned raw rows by creating pure, nested business objects for the result rows.
+All the higher level abstractions are built on these. `PureORM` like "stateful ORMs" are built on these.

-Middle Level Abstractions
+Stateful ORMs (comprised of two portions)

-- **Query Builders** (eg [knex](https://github.com/tgriesser/knex)) - query builder libraries (built on database drivers) aim at the _writing of raw SQL_: seeking to solve the problem of composing sql queries in a dialetic-generic api. `sql-toolkit` takes the approach that the tradeoff of developers having to learn the huge surface area of dialetic-generic api, and having to map the complexity and nuance of SQL to it, are simply not worth the cost, and so does not use a query building library.
-With `sql-toolkit` you just write SQL.
-The tradeoff on `sql-toolkits` side that is indeed being tied to a sql dialect and in the inability to compose sql expressions (strings don't compose nicely).
-Yet all this considered, `sql-toolkit` sees writing straight SQL heaviliy as a feature, not a defect needing solved.
+- **Query Builders** (eg [knex](https://github.com/tgriesser/knex)) - query builder libraries (built on database drivers) aim at the _writing of raw SQL_: seeking to solve the problem of composing sql queries in a dialetic-generic api. `pure-orm` takes the approach that the tradeoff of developers having to learn the huge surface area of dialetic-generic api, and having to map the complexity and nuance of SQL to it, are simply not worth the cost, and so does not use a query building library.
+With `pure-orm` you just write SQL.
+The tradeoff on `pure-orms` side that is indeed being tied to a sql dialect and in the inability to compose sql expressions (strings don't compose nicely).
+Yet all this considered, `pure-orm` sees writing straight SQL heaviliy as a feature, not a defect needing solved.
-- **Result Resolvers** (eg `sql-toolkit`) - result resolvers librarys (built on database drivers) aim at the _receiving of raw result rows_: seeking to provided pure, properly nested business objects (with custom methods and dynamic properties) in place of raw, flat result rows.
-To my knowledge, `sql-toolkit` is the only player in this space.

-High Level Abstractions
+- **Stateful, Database Aware Objects** (eg [sequelize](https://github.com/sequelize/sequelize), [waterline](https://github.com/balderdashy/waterline), [bookshelf](https://github.com/bookshelf/bookshelf), [typeorm](https://github.com/typeorm/typeorm)) - "Stateful, Database-Aware, Structured Objects" are the end-result of "Stateful ORMs"

+PureORM

-- **ORMs** (eg [sequelize](https://github.com/sequelize/sequelize), [waterline](https://github.com/balderdashy/waterline), [bookshelf](https://github.com/bookshelf/bookshelf), [typeorm](https://github.com/typeorm/typeorm)) - orms (built on database drivers as well as sometimes standalone query builders, and with some result resolving baked in) aim at providing it all. `sql-toolkit` is more than just the preference against the query builder portion of ORMs - it also resolves the result rows to _pure_ business objects, not stateful, db-connected objects.
-This purity in business objects fosters a clean layer of the business layer from the data access layer.
+- `pure-orm` is more than just the preference against the query builder portion of Stateful ORMs
+- `pure-orm` is the preference against stateful, db-connected objects: `pure-orm` resolves result rows to _pure_ business objects.
+This purity in business objects fosters a clean layer of the business layer from the data access layer, as well as perforcing the very best in performance (eg, the [N+1 problem](https://docs.sqlalchemy.org/en/13/glossary.html#term-n-plus-one-problem) can't exist with pure objects).

 ---